Aurora vs 1st Energy Tasmanian Energy Prices

 Provider Tariff Supply charge Usage charges

-Prices sourced from respective retailer websites July 2024.
+Prices sourced from respective retailer websites and Energy Made Easy, February 2025.
 Prices include GST.

 Aurora Energy vs 1st Energy – discounts compared

-As the Tasmanian energy market has now opened up to competition, it’s likely that discounts are going to become the point of difference when comparing providers.
-This is especially true given that the rates of Aurora Energy and 1st Energy are virtually identical.
+As the Tasmanian energy market has now opened up to competition, discounts are likely going to become the point of difference when comparing providers.
 Any type of discount will naturally make a difference, so what do Aurora Energy and 1st Energy offer?

 • Aurora Energy: Customers who pay by direct debit may be eligible to receive a direct debit discount of 5.5 cents per day (inc. GST).
 That works out to about $20 a year.

-• 1st Energy: Customers will receive a 5% guaranteed discount off electricity usage charges on 1st Energy’s RACT Saver.
-This discount lasts for 12 months.
+• 1st Energy: Customers will receive a 4% guaranteed discount off electricity usage charges on 1st Energy’s RACT Saver, in addition to a $150 conditional discount: $75 on the 6th month of billing, then another $75 after 12 months.
 1st Energy also offers another plan, 1st Plus, that provides $50 in bill credit paid over 12 months.

 Aurora Energy vs 1st Energy – fees and charges